Gourab2005/Urban-Pulse/README.md

 - **Educational content:** Learn about sustainable city practices and clean energy solutions.

-- **Partnerships:** Collaborate with local authorities, NGOs, and businesses for effective action.
+- **Partnerships:** Collaborate with local authorities and businesses for effective action.